mcdemarco/the-new-kitchen-cookbook/fish/friedSmelt.md

 You can leave out the egg/milk step entirely.

 You can deep fry the smelts at 375° for a couple of minutes (at most), skipping the pepper, scallion, etc.  This is a much faster process, but they suffer from the lack of hot spice.

+You can broil the smelts for 8 minutes, roast them at 400° for 12 minutes, or bake them at 350° for 20 minutes, also skipping the pepper, scallion, etc. (or not), and instead adding oil to the pan and/or liquid layer.